wefatherley/pacder/doc/reference.rst

 A project's metadata (a.k.a. data dictionary) is the defining feature of the project itself, and houses important information related to the typing and validation of project records.
 This module defines a class, ``Metadata``, as a Pythonic abstraction.

+.. class:: Metadata(raw_metadata, raw_field_names)

+   This class is the "public" interface to a REDCap project's metadata.
+As a container emulator, a given project field is accessible in the same manner as accessing the values of a dictionary.

 :mod:`util` - Utility objects
 -----------------------------